psipred/FFPredGAN/README.md

 * Step 1.
 Downloading real training feature samples via `http://bioinfadmin.cs.ucl.ac.uk/downloads/FFPredGAN/RealTrainingData/`.

 * Step 2.
 Generating positive synthetic feature samples by using `./src/Generating_Synthetic_Positive_Samples_FFPred-GAN.py`.
+ (This script is used to train a GAN for generating synthetic protein feature samples for single GO term.
+In order to generate synthetic samples for mutliple GO terms, this script should be duplicated with only changing the GO term ID.)

 * Step 3.
 Running Classifier Two-Sample Tests to select the optimal synthetic feature samples by using `./src/Classifier_Two_Sample_Tests.py`.<br/> _* The selected optimal synthetic feature samples can be directly downloaded via `http://bioinfadmin.cs.ucl.ac.uk/downloads/FFPredGAN/SyntheticTrainingData/`_